-Citrus fruits like kiwi, grapefruit, oranges provide the body with vitamin C.
+Citrus fruits like kiwi, grapefruit, and oranges provide the body with vitamin C.

-Vegetables like arugula, spinach, broccoli, parsley are iron suppliers.
+Vegetables like arugula, spinach, broccoli, and parsley are iron suppliers.

-Rice, quinoa, whole grain beans, lentils, chickpeas contain vegetable proteins and B vitamins, avocados, olives, and nuts contain many healthy fats.
+Rice, quinoa, whole grain beans, lentils, and chickpeas contain vegetable proteins and B vitamins, and avocados, olives, and nuts contain many healthy fats.

 Tips for healthy intestinal flora to protect yourself against infection

-Thousands of different bacteria live in our colon, most of them are very useful.
-Because correctly these microorganisms form the healthy intestinal flora.
+Thousands of bacteria live in our colon, most of which are very useful.
+Because correctly, these microorganisms form the healthy intestinal flora.
 And it fulfills two essential functions, namely, on the one hand, preventing dangerous pathogens from spreading in the intestine and, on the other hand, promoting the immune system.